IoT Testing: A Complete Guide to Validating Smart Devices in the Real World

 For instance, if the device uses too much power, either because of demanding features or because it doesn’t efficiently manage its sleep/wake cycles, it will cause real problems once deployed.

-Best Practice: Use power profilers to test power consumption under different workloads, network conditions, and duty cycles.
+Best practice: Use power profilers to test power consumption under different workloads, network conditions, and duty cycles.
 Automate regression tests to flag power-related regressions across firmware updates.

 4. Network instability and variability